The Gunny Sack

 Garlic Mashed Potatoes Ingredients

 • Russet Potatoes: I chose russet potatoes because they are readily available.
-Another popular choice for making garlic mashed potatoes is Yukon gold.
+Another popular choice for making garlic mashed potatoes is Yukon Gold.
 Both russet and Yukon gold potatoes have a high starch content and are good for mashing.

 • Garlic: We used roasted garlic to make these mashed potatoes.
 Roasted garlic is milder and provides wonderful flavor.
 You can use freshly minced garlic or garlic powder if you prefer.